MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

 ---
 title: Install the Inventory Visibility Add-in
-description: This topic describes how to install the Inventory Visibility Add-in for Microsoft Dynamics 365 Supply Chain Management.
+description: This article describes how to install the Inventory Visibility Add-in for Microsoft Dynamics 365 Supply Chain Management.
 author: yufeihuang
 ms.date: 05/27/2022
 ms.topic: article